Top 20 Things To Know When You Are Pregnant For The First Time

 11. Travel during pregnancy:

-Traveling is fine in the initial stages, but it could be risky as your due date approaches.
-Several airlines do not allow women travelers who are more than 36 weeks pregnant.
+Traveling is generally fine in the early stages of pregnancy, but it can become risky as your due date approaches.
+Many airlines do not allow women to travel after 36 weeks of pregnancy.
 If your travel is unavoidable, consult your doctor and take necessary precautions.
 There could be times when a doctor’s certificate is a prerequisite for travel (9).

 Here are some early pregnancy facts in which your doctor may advise you to avoid traveling: